Chapter 1: Cinderfella

 The years passed as Ingrid graduated from college and settled into a life by her own, the humdrum of a new career and friends preoccupying her to the point of forgetting all about the mysterious muse whom used to help her at unlikely times.

-It was only during a particularly cold evening a few weeks before her twenty-fifth birthday that Ingrid found herself wishing for his presence again, for reasons she couldn't fathom.
+It was only during a particularly cold evening a few weeks before her twenty-fourth birthday that Ingrid found herself wishing for his presence again, for reasons she couldn't fathom.

 He appeared instantly, and she began to sob quietly while hoping for consolation.